Hunter Henry Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- Henry has averaged 30.4 receiving yards per game in his five career matchups against the Dolphins, 2.1 fewer than his over/under for Sunday's game.
+- Henry's 30.4 receiving yards per game in his five matchups against the Dolphins are 2.1 fewer than his over/under for Sunday's game.

-- Henry has caught a touchdown pass against the Dolphins twice, but did not have multiple TDs in either of those games.
+- Henry has caught a touchdown pass versus the Dolphins twice, but did not have multiple TDs in either of those games.

-- This week Henry will face the NFL's 19th-ranked pass defense (249.4 yards allowed per game).
+- The 249.4 yards per game the Dolphins are giving up through the air makes them the NFL's 19th-ranked pass defense.

-- With 22 passing TDs allowed this year, the Dolphins defense is ranked seventh in the NFL.
+- At 1.4 passing TDs allowed per game, the Dolphins defense is ranked seventh in the NFL.

 Recent Performances